 Every hour take your child for a walk up and down the plane.
-Not only is it essential for your health and sanity to stretch your legs, but your child will love all the attention they get form the other passengers.
+Not only is it essential for your health and sanity to stretch your legs, but your child will love all the attention they get from the other passengers.

 You can’t go wrong with colouring books and pencils.
 Pack a couple of their favourite story books for quiet reading.

 If you are struggling ask the air hostesses for help.
 They are usually wonderful at helping parents with their children and may even be able to give you a break.
 This is so important when flying with an infant – who doesn’t want a cuddle of a baby?

 Every airline and flight is different now in regards to what food is supplied.
 Take plenty of food and water with you on the plane, just in case.
 When flying with an infant you can take their formula, water and any required food with you on the plane.